 In March one of the tagets was Tokyo.
 In one night (9-10) 279 B-29's dropped around 1,700 tons of bombs, and approximately 41 square kilometers of the city were destroyed and some 100,000 people died in the resulting firestorm.

 One of the few aircraft that can be used effectively in the night is the J1N1-Sa "Gekko", equipped with one of the very first airborne radars.
+In this single mission you get to try intercepting attacking B-29's over Kyushu.

 ON THE NAKAJIMA J1N1: